alchatti/drupal-devcontainer-image/README.md

 exit
 ```

-1. To delete the create volume and start fresh, type
+- To delete the created volume and start fresh, type

 ```bash
 docker volume rm drupal-dev-html